ray-project/ray/doc/source/raysgd/raysgd_pytorch.rst

 .. tip:: We need your feedback!
 RaySGD is currently early in its development, and we're hoping to get feedback from people using or considering it.
 We'd love `to get in touch <https://forms.gle/26EMwdahdgm7Lscy9>`_!

 The ``PyTorchTrainer`` can be constructed with functions that wrap components of the training script.
-Specifically, it needs constructors for the Model, Data, Optimizer, Loss, and ``lr_scheduler`` to create replicated copies across different devices and machines.
+Specifically, it requires constructors for the Model, Data, Optimizer, Loss, and ``lr_scheduler`` to create replicated copies across different devices and machines.

 .. literalinclude:: ../../examples/doc_code/raysgd_torch_signatures.py
    :language: python